Becoming a Registered Dietitian/Nutritionist (RD/RDN)

 There are two components to the application process.

-First, you must complete the online application for each Dietetic Internship (D.I.) throught DICAS.
+Complete the online application for each Dietetic Internship, DICAS.
 If a D.I. does not participate in the online process, students will have to complete application materials and mail directly to the internship(s).

 (Parts of the remaining information on applying to D.I.s only apply if D.I.s are not participating in the online application process through DICAS.)